-Directive Policies for Local Trust Committees and Island Municipalities
+Directive Policies for Local Trust Committees and Island Municipalities in consultation ...

-6.4.4 Local trust committees and island municipalities shall, in their official community plans and regulatory bylaws, identify acceptable locations for the disposal of solid waste.
+6.4.4 Local trust committees and island municipalities sha their official community plans and regulatory bylaws, identify acceptable locations for the disposal of solid waste.
 (5.4.4)